Being in the ground gear business, we are often asked by our customers about “quieter gears”.

 Not so fast, says Mark.
 “Old rules of thumb such as choosing overlap ratios, and different contact ratios, may be part of a movement away from these traditional approaches, again, thanks to the EV industry which has begun to take a much more “systems” approach to “quiet gears”.

 On the way to taking a more “systems” approach to noise, the EV engineers, in addition to challenging some of the old accepted rules of thumb, like increasing helical gear helix angles, have actually discovered that the opposite direction may be the answer.
-In fact there have seen a number of designs that have actually gone back to the spur gear design and saving money all along the value chain.
+In fact, there have been a number of designs that have actually gone back to the spur gear design and save money all along the value chain.

-If you are interested in a little out of the “gearbox” thinking about gear noise, check out Mark’s article on page 30, entitled “Electric Vehicles Need Quieter Gears”.
-If you have questions about ground gear manufacturing don’t hesitate to call Gear Motions and talk to one of engineers on this topic or any gear related item.
+If you are interested in a little out of the “gearbox” thinking about gear noise, check out Mark’s article, entitled “Electric Vehicles Need Quieter Gears”.